Telephone: 01 6459450

 - Dr. Richard Sheahan

-Our specialist department is staffed by a very experienced and enthusiastic team of cardiac technicians.
+Our specialist department is staffed by a very experienced and enthusiastic team of cardiac physiologists.

-Each technician has a minimum of eight years experience working in busy, acute care, cardiac centres and believes in a patient focused, high quality and efficient service.
+All of our physiologists hold a senior role within the department, and have experience working in busy, acute care, cardiac centres.
+They all believe in a patient focused, high quality and efficient service.

-We are happy to facilitate your patients with a routine appointment within a week and perform same day testing on urgent referrals.
+We can also perform same day testing on urgent referrals.

 Cardiology Tests include: